sanskrit/raw_etexts_english/blogs/manasataramgini/2009-10-29_the-story-of-mn.md

 +++
-title = "The story ofxa0Mn"
+title = "The story of Mn"

 +++
 We have referred to Mn under many disguises.
 He was and remains the